-A TEFL (Teaching English as a Foreign Language) certificate is an excellent investment.
+A TEFL (Teaching English as a Foreign Language) certification is an excellent investment.
 Not only does it open up doors to higher salaries, but it gives you the preparation to lead a classroom of students of all languages and cultures.

 Before you decide to take an online TEFL course, ask yourself a few questions.
 Do you want to teach English long-term (several years or more)?
 Are you just looking for some training before a brief stint overseas?
 Or are you interested in a flexible online teaching career?

-Before signing up for an online course, make sure to ask yourself these questions to assess the quality and find a program that fits your needs:
+Before signing up for an online TEFL course, make sure to ask yourself these questions to assess the quality and find a program that fits your needs:

 How many training hours do I need?